Journal of Health Sciences & Research

 CASE REPORT

-Sathyanarayana Sunil, MB Harsha
+Sathyanarayana Sunil, Harsha Mysore Babu

 Root Coverage using Double Papilla with Connective Tissue Graft: A 13-month Report of a Successful Case